THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 ..

-Shown above - Various common V3 circuit boards.
-Note the rarely seen blue diodes in the non functioning pcb shown on bottom right
+Shown above - Various second edition V3 circuit boards with the common V3 circuit.
+Note the rarely seen blue diodes.

 Shown above - A "Tone Bypass" V3 third edition with 3003 circuit board, non-aligned pots dated 1979, tone bypass switch, "AC" graphic, and "hockey puck" knobs.
 This edition was apparently in production simultaneously with the V5 tone bypass op-amp version.
 Note the circuit and component values are identical to the example shown below, and both include MPSA18 transistors, rarely used in Big Muffs.
 This example has had all of the wiring replaced, but all other components are original production.
-It has a very agressive, hairy, and fuzzy sound, slightly different than the earlier V3 Big Muffs I have played, though the schematic is nothing unusual.
+It has a very agressive, hairy, and fuzzy sound, slightly different than the earlier V3 Big Muffs I have played, although the schematic is nothing unusual.
+It is idetical to the standard V6 Big Muff schematic.
 Interestingly, this version has component values that exactly match a certain guitarists favorite Ram's Head Big Muff.

 Tone Bypass V3

 Shown above - Another "Tone Bypass" V3 third edition with 3003 circuit board.
-Note the circuit and component values are identical to the example shown above.
+Note the circuit and component values are identical to the example shown above, which are also the same as the V6.

 THE OP-AMP BIG MUFF π - VERSION 4